 I do not want to explain this character too much because I do not want to spoil the moment in the film.
-However, this character pops up and gets significant focus despite being completely meaningless to the plot.
-The character initially claims to not know how they wound up where they did.
-The very next sentence, out of the character's mouth, begins his origin and explains (in the character's own words) exactly how he got there.
+However, this character popped up suddenly, and quickly got significant focus, despite being completely meaningless to the plot.
+The character initially claimed to not know how they wound up where they did.
+The very next sentence out of the character's mouth began his origin, explaining exactly how he got there.
 It was a pointless character, whose development made no sense whatsoever, and his backstory blatantly contradicted itself.

-I wish the film gave so much more character development to the two main characters.
-The two brothers are the heart of this film and give so much weight to the premise of the film, but at the same time, the brothers get very little character development.
-Due to this, I was a bit disappointed by "the masked patient" getting as much focus as he did.
+I wish the filmmakers gave so much more character development to the two main characters.
+The two brothers were the heart of this story and gave so much weight to the premise of the film.
+Unfortunately, the brothers got very little character development.
+It was then a little weird to discover that the filmmakers gave "the masked patient" as much focus as they did.

 Pro: The Brothers (+5pts)

 The brothers were the emotional center of this movie.
 Nick Nikas had a mental disability that, among other things, made it challenging for him to socialize with others effectively.
 He then found himself in prison after attempting a bank robbery with his brother.
-The Connie Nikas is the mastermind behind the heists and is incredibly protective of his mentally disabled brother.
+Connie Nikas was the mastermind behind the heist and was incredibly protective of his brother.

-This movie is at it's absolute best when these two characters are on screen together.
-Connie's compassion towards his brother is a perfect complement to Connie's intensity.
-It made it clear that Connie would do anything to protect his brother, and it was clear that Nick trusts that Connie will keep safe.
-The two characters are interesting individually but the film is so much more entertaining when the two are interacting with one another on screen.
+This movie was at its absolute best when these two characters were on screen together.
+Connie's compassion toward his brother was a perfect complement to Connie's intensity.
+It made it clear that Connie would do anything to protect his brother, and it was clear that Nick trusted that Connie would do just that.
+The two characters were interesting individually, but the movie was so much more entertaining when the two were interacting with one another on screen.
 Unfortunately, that did not happen a lot, but the movie was really interesting when it was.

 Con: The Plot (-10pts)